-- To pause a Find Full Text operation, right-click on the Searching... group to display a contextsensitive menu, and select Pause finding full text.
-Full text that has been retrieved until that point is already saved in the library. - To resume a paused Find Full Text operation, right-click on the Searching group and select Resume finding full text. - To stop a Find Full Text operation, right-click on the Searching group and select Cancel finding full text.
+- To pause a Find Full Text operation, Control+click on the Searching... group to display a context-sensitive menu, and select Pause finding full text.
+Full text that has been retrieved until that point is already saved in the library. - To resume a paused Find Full Text operation, Control+click on the Searching group and select Resume finding full text. - To stop a Find Full Text operation, Control+click on the Searching group and select Cancel finding full text.